navtech-io/Simpleflow/docs/simpleflow-script-reference.md

 | output       | `output <variable/property>`   |
 | exit         | `exit`                         |

-`exit` can be used to terminate the script execution. `output` does not support expression.
+Note: `exit` can be used to terminate the script execution, and `output` does not support expression.

 ## Functions
-Functions can be invoked from script that have been registered with this engine in host language.
+Functions can be invoked from script that have been registered with this engine in a host language.

 ```csharp
 $<function_name>(param_name1: value1, param_name2: value2, ...)
 ```
-Function parameters can be written in any order. and if you omit a parameter it takes a default value of that type.
+Function arguments can be written in any order. and if you omit an argument it takes a default value of that type.

 <table>
     <tr>